Soyadrul/camera/README.md

 > [!WARNING]
 > If you are using a `Raspberry Pi Camera Module 3` it is better to follow the next steps and NOT install `libcamera` from your distro's package manager.
 Building manually from the [official Raspberry `libcamera` fork](https://github.com/raspberrypi/libcamera) will get you with more recent features.

-1. Enter the `src` folder inside the ROS2 workspace:
+1. Enter the `src` folder inside the ROS 2 workspace:
    ```
    cd ~/ros2_ws/src
    ```